Hypernetwork-Driven Low-Rank Adaptation Across Attention Heads: Experiments

 \section{Experiments}

 \textbf{Experimental Settings.} To evaluate the effectiveness of our method, our experiments span two tasks, including image classification and commonsense reasoning.
-We compare our method with \textit{Prefix Tuning} \cite{li2021prefix}, \textit{LoRA} \cite{hu2022lora}, \textit{DoRA} \cite{liu2024dora}, and Adapter \cite{houlsby2019adapter}.
+We compare our method with full fine-tuning, \textit{LoRA} \cite{hu2022lora}, \textit{DoRA} \cite{liu2024dora}, \textit{Prefix Tuning} \cite{li2021prefix}, and \textit{Parallel Adapter} \cite{houlsby2019adapter}.
 We also conduct a sample efficiency experiment in Section \ref{sec:sample_effi} to clarify the efficiency of our design.
 The experiments were conducted on 1 A100-GPUs.
 To ensure consistency with the theoretical setting, we conduct experiments by applying low-rank matrices to the query and value matrices at each layer.
 In addition, we also provide an extended version where these matrices are applied to the proj\_up and proj\_down matrices under the LLaMA-13B setting in Ablation \ref{sec:extend_ver}.
 More details of hyperparameters are shown in Appendix \ref{sec:hyper_detail}.

 \paragraph{Image Classification.} We first evaluate our method on image classification using the Vision Transformer (ViT) \cite{vit} pretrained on ImageNet-21K \cite{imagenet}.
 Experiments are conducted on two widely adopted benchmarks: VTAB-1K \cite{vtab} and FGVC.